 Structured logs of every tool call, every model call, every decision.
 Kept for at least 90 days.
 Queryable.

-At minimum, each log entry:
+At minimum, each log entry looks like:

 {